JarrenJ/web-mining-final-project-pokemon/README.md

     - Cache Info: CacheInfo(hits=151, misses=151, size=151)
         - This shows that I used all 151 item in my cache, `hits=151`.
 The size didnt get any bigger because I was not calling an new remote resources, but rather using my locally cached resources.

-Milestone 4
+Milestone 4 (Data Manipulation)
 ---
 An example of how I am manipulating my data:

-I start by grabbing all Pokémon in a generation based on their respective ID's and then dril down into the `type` object associated with the pokemon from the api and create a dictrionary with the following structure.
+I start by grabbing all Pokémon in a generation based on their respective ID's and then drill down into the `type` object associated with the pokemon from the api and create a dictionary with the following structure.
 ```python
 {
     'bulbasaur': ['Grass', 'Poison'],